bediger4000/squava/README.md

 This is something I set by trial and error.
 I set the lookahead to as large a number as I could stand to wait for.
 If the human plays right in the first few moves when the program isn't looking too far ahead, the human can win.

+The threaded (goroutined) version has a simple worker pool design.
+It starts a number of goroutines that block on a buffered channel of pointers-to-game-state.
+When the program needs to decide on a move, it makes one game-state struct for each possible move it can make.
+The game-state structs go into the buffered channel.
+Each worker goroutine gets a game-state struct, does the alpha-beta minimaxing for a single move, and puts the result on another buffered channel.
+The main goroutine waits for results and chooses the maximum-valued move to play.

 ### Book